“I have antivirus software installed but I’m still getting scam emails!”

 Cybercriminals put a lot of effort into making their scams look as convincing as possible.
 To many people, this message would be indistinguishable from a real Energy Australia email.
 The really cunning thing about scams like this is that even if the recipient is not an Energy Australia customer, they might open the message and click on the ‘view bill’ link just to find out why they were getting a bill from a company they didn’t owe money to.
 Curiosity is a powerful incentive.

-If your company’s inboxes aren’t protected, messages like these are being received by your staff and it’s a matter of time before someone has a momentary lapse of judgement and clicks on the wrong link.
+If your company’s inboxes aren’t protected, messages like these are probably being received by your staff and it’s a matter of time before someone has a momentary lapse of judgement and clicks on the wrong link.

 Don’t gamble with data-security